helloyide/real-time-German-traffic-sign-recognition/README.md

 At the last, too small boxes are ignored.
 The classifier won't work well in this case.

 # Result
-The video is cut from a driving lesson video (URL), please ignore the white texts in the video.
+The video is cut from a driving lesson video [Gerd Moll Onlinefahrlehrer](https://www.youtube.com/user/herrgerdmoll), please ignore the white texts in the video.
 Some traffic sign are classified incorrectly, because GTSRB dataset doesn't contain these signs

 TOOD: video